tomography/tomobank/docs/source/phantom/docs.phantom.foams.rst

 types of data limitations.
 For one sample (Foam 1), data is provided for all data limitations, in addition to a high-quality dataset with many projections and limited noise.
 For other samples, only limited data is given.

+Each dataset consists of a HDF5 file with two entries: :code:`projs` is the projections data (already flatfielded and linearized) and :code:`angs` is a list of projection angles in radians.
+An example script that reconstructs a dataset with the ASTRA toolbox is available `here <https://github.com/tomochallenge/tomochallenge_utils/blob/master/foam_phantom_reconstruct_astra.py>`_.

 Data for the following acquisition modes are included:

 +------------------+-----------------------+-------------+---------------------------------------------------------+---------------------------------------------------------+
 | Acquisition mode | Number of projections | Noise level | Image                                                   |   Comments                                              |